stratostedp/stratostedp.github.io/README.md

 ## Information
-The high quality STRATOS publications use and analyse various datasets.
-This website should provide an easy overview of the datasets used for each publication, along with links to download datasets that are available.
+This website should provide an overview of the activities of STRATOS' Towards Excellent Data panel.

-Keep in mind that only publications that use data are listed here.
+For example, here we provide links to all datasets that have been used in STRATOS publications.